Inventory Reconciliation for Stock, Orders, and Reports

 Sixth, define the outcome. operators avoid overselling, stockouts, dead stock, reporting errors, and support confusion.
 A workflow is not complete because a tool fired.
 It is complete when the business state improved and the result can be measured.

-Example: how this breaks without workflow ownership
+For Inventory Reconciliation for Stock, Orders, and Reports, ## Example: how this breaks without workflow ownership

 Imagine a team trying to handle inventory reconciliation meaning manually.
 The trigger happens in one system.
 The context sits in another.
 The policy lives in a document.
 The owner is assumed but not assigned.
 The exception gets discussed in a thread.
 The report updates days later.
 Everyone is busy, but nobody has a reliable operating record.

-This is how operational drag hides.
+For Inventory Reconciliation for Stock, Orders, and Reports, this is how operational drag hides.
 The team may believe it has a process because people know what to do most of the time.
 But the process depends on attention.
 When volume increases, when a key person is out, when a new system is added, or when an AI agent starts taking action, the loose process becomes risky.

-Meshline's view is more disciplined.
+For Inventory Reconciliation for Stock, Orders, and Reports, meshline's view is more disciplined.
 The workflow should capture the event, collect the evidence, apply the rule, route the owner, pause exceptions, and record the outcome.
 That gives teams a repeatable operating pattern instead of a patchwork of reminders.

 A practical implementation example